-- ➤ Tofino ID: The ID number from the lower front of the Tofino SA's face.
+- Tofino ID: The ID number found on the right hand side of the Tofino SA's face.
 This number is used to confirm that the configuration is loaded into the correct Tofino SA.
+If you don't know the Tofino ID of your appliance you can enter a temporary ID of 00:00:00:00:00:XX, where XX is any two digit number.
+This lets you configure the Tofino SA without the actual ID number.
+However, you will receive a message indicating that you need to enter a correct Tofino ID in order to apply the configuration to a Tofino SA. - Tofino ID: The ID number from the lower front of the Tofino SA's face.
+This number is used to confirm that the configuration is loaded into the correct Tofino SA.
 Enter it accurately.
-If you don't know the Tofino ID of your appliance you can enter a temporary ID of 00:00:00:00:00:xx, where XX is any two digit number.
+If you don't know the Tofino ID of your appliance you can enter a temporary ID of 00:00:00:00:00:XX, where XX is any two digit number.
 This lets you configure the Tofino SA without the actual ID number.
 However, you will receive a message indicating that you need to enter a correct Tofino ID in order to apply the configuration to a Tofino SA. - Name: Insert a name or identifier that uniquely identifies the Tofino SA. (e.g., Jasper Pump Station Tofino or JP-TFN-001).
-Each Tofino SA needs to have a unique name for clarity and ease of deployment. - Description: A text field that can be used to describe the function of this Tofino SA. - General Location: A text field for reference.
+Each Tofino SA needs to have a unique name for clarity and ease of deployment. - Description: A text field that can be used to describe the function of this Tofino SA. - General Location: A text field for reference. - Specific Location: A text field for reference.

-- Specific Location: A text field for reference. - NTP Time Sync: A check box indicating the Tofino SA uses Network Time Protocol messages to calibrate its internal clock.
-When selected, the Tofino SA will intercept NTP packets that pass through it and calibrate its clock to the information in the packet.
-This applies a more accurate timestamp to messages in log files.
-When not selected, the Tofino SA time will be set when information is loaded to the appliance via a USB device or over the network.
+• NTP Time Sync: A check box indicating the Tofino SA uses Network Time Protocol messages to calibrate its internal clock.
+When selected, the Tofino SA intercepts NTP packets that pass through it and calibrate its clock to the information in the packet.
+This applies a more accurate timestamp to the messages in log files.
+When not selected, the Tofino SA time is set when information is loaded to the appliance via a USB device or over the network.